How to Tell If It Is a Lump or an Ingrown Hair

 Finding a lump under your skin can be unsettling, especially if it appears suddenly.
 Many people immediately worry about something serious.
-In reality, small lumps under the skin are common and are often caused by minor skin conditions, particularly in areas where hair grows or has recently been removed.
+In reality, small lumps beneath the skin are common and are often caused by minor skin conditions, particularly in areas where hair grows or has recently been removed.

-One of the most common causes of a small tender bump in shaved areas is an ingrown hair.
-However, not every lump is related to hair growth.
 Understanding what an ingrown hair is, how it forms, and how it differs from other types of lumps can help you decide whether simple self-care is enough or whether medical advice is needed.
+In many cases, the key is not just how a lump looks, but how it changes over time.

 Key Takeaways